 Objective: Provide leadership by developing and maintaining diverse, collaborative and results-driven partnerships that advance food safety.

-Barbara Kowalcyk, Ph.D., CEO and Director of Research
+Barbara Kowalcyk, Ph.D., Founder and CFI Board Member

 An internationally respected expert in food safety and foodborne illness, Dr. Barbara Kowalcyk is co-founder and CEO of the Center for Foodborne Illness Research & Prevention (CFI), a national non-profit organization dedicated to preventing foodborne disease.
 Barb sees CFI as a knowledge broker, bridging the gap between research and policy.